Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Introduction

-\item We propose to solve the multi-UAV path planning problem using MAPPO under the CTDE paradigm.
-To tackle the challenges of sparse feedback and asynchronous termination, we introduce a novel reachability-aware reward mechanism coupled with an arrival masking scheme, explicitly facilitating stable and efficient long-horizon cooperation.
+\item We solve the multi-UAV trajectory planning problem using MAPPO under the CTDE paradigm.
+To tackle sparse feedback and asynchronous termination, we design a novel reachability-aware reward mechanism with an arrival masking scheme, improving training stability and cooperative learning efficiency.